aurora-opensource/streetscape.gl/docs/api-reference/log-viewer.md

 ##### onContextMenu (Function, optional)

-Callback when an object is right clicked on.
+Callback when the canvas is right clicked on.
 Will receive the following arguments:

 - `info` (Object) - a descriptor of the object being clicked
 - `event` (Object) - the original pointer event